mikejonestechno/bitburner-scripts/docs/03 gameplay.md

 The `ns.getServer(host)` method will return a `ns.Server` object containing properties of the specified host server, including root access, hacking skill level required and money available.

-I created a `getNetworkServers()` function to loop through every node in the network and add the server properties.
+I created a `getNetworkServers()` function to loop through every node in the network and get the server properties.

 The next step is to visualize or further analyze the information to discover which servers can be NUKED and hacked at the start of the game.

 ## Scan Analyze Network

-The previous `scan()` function output the network Map with a simple branch representation.
+I previously created a `scan()` function that output the network Map with a simple branch representation.

-This was renamed to `scanAnalyze()` and server properties added to output similar information to the terminal `scan-analyze` command.
+This was renamed to `scanAnalyze()` and server properties added.
+It will now output similar information to the terminal `scan-analyze` command.

 Here is example output of `scanAnalyze(depth = 3)` at the start of the game: